kubernetes/enhancements/keps/sig-release/2572-release-cadence/README.md

 | 33 | 2 | 15 (August 15) | |
 | 36 | 3 | 1 (September 6 | Probably KubeCon NA |
 | 51 | 3 | 15 (December 20) |

+This KEP will be in the `alpha` stage for the Kubernetes 1.22 Release.
+During this time, we will focus on communication of the cadence change.
+The KEP will promote to the `beta` stage for the Kubernetes 1.23 Release, which will be the final release of 2021 and being our official *3-releases-per-year* cadence.
+After the 1.23, 1.24, and 1.25 Releases, will will collect feedback and incorporate that feedback into the lightweight framework surrounding release schedule development and promote this KEP to `stable` for the 1.26 Release.

 ### User Stories